636f7374/herbal.cr/readme.md

   * TCPConnection
   * TCPBinding
   * AssociateUDP
-* It is a full-featured SOCKS5 Client / Server
+* It is a full-featured SOCKS5 Client / Server.
   * SimpleAuth (Does not support GSSAPI)
   * Local DNS resolution / Remote DNS resolution
   * TCPConnection / TCPBinding / AssociateUDP